brightics/studio/README.md

 ```

 ### Download
-In a beta phase, the releases and patches would be updated everyweek.<br>
+In the beta phase, the releases and patches will probably be updated every week.<br>
 Download release files are available from github release or our web site http://www.brightics.ai/downloads

 ### Installation
-Unzip the downloaded file in somewhere.
+Unzip the downloaded file somewhere.

 	/brightics-studio/brightics-server : core home
 	/brightics-studio/visual-analytics : GUI home